75 datasets found

 Description

-This filtered view presents Real Gross Domestic Product for the management of companies and enterprises sector in the State of Iowa by year beginning in 1997.
+This filtered view presents Real Gross Domestic Product for the administrative and support and waste management and remediation services sector and its subsectors in the State of Iowa by year beginning in 1997.

 Gross domestic product (GDP) is the measure of the market value of all final goods and services produced within Iowa in a particular period of time.
 In concept, an industry's GDP by state, referred to as its "value added", is equivalent to its gross output (sales or receipts and other operating income, commodity taxes, and inventory change) minus its intermediate inputs (consumption of goods and services purchased from other U.S. industries or imported).
 The Iowa GDP a state counterpart to the Nation's GDP, the Bureau's featured and most comprehensive measure of U.S. economic activity.
 Iowa GDP differs from national GDP for the following reasons: Iowa GDP excludes and national GDP includes the compensation of federal civilian and military personnel stationed abroad and government consumption of fixed capital for military structures located abroad and for military equipment, except office equipment; and Iowa GDP and national GDP have different revision schedules.
 GDP is reported in millions of current dollars.